Signs of Woodworm

 Tunnels in wood, also known as galleries are the result of woodworm boring through the infected timber, these are often hard to see.

-Bore dust, also known as frass, is caused by emerging adult beetles.
+Bore dust, also known as frass, is caused by emerging adult woodworm beetles.
 This is usually visible below the infested timber.

 Adult beetles emerge from timbers between May and October.

-Based on this detailed evaluation they will then recommend any appropriate woodworm treatment.
-These woodworm treatments all carry a 30 year guarantee making sure the issue doesn't return anytime soon.
+Our professional surveyors will carry out a thorough inspection to identify the signs of woodworm and assess the type of woodworm involved.
+Based on this detailed evaluation, they will then recommend any appropriate woodworm treatment.
+For extra peace of mind, all Rentokil woodworm treatments all carry a 30 year guarantee making sure the issue doesn't return anytime soon.